The Other Half Live by Chris Green

 ‘What do you think of the Sycamore estate, now that you’ve settled in?’ says Guy.

 ‘It’s perfect.
-We’re very comfortable here and adore the house,’says Lauren.
+We’re very comfortable here and adore the house,’ says Lauren.
 ‘Four big bedrooms and a lovely big garden.
 The conservatory is simply divine.
 Come and have a look.
 It faces west and gets the evening sun.
 And we’ve found a fabulous home help, an eastern European lady who comes in five days a week.
 I don’t even need to pick my clothes up off the floor, Guy, or empty the dishwasher.
 And I don’t even have to pay her the minimum wage.’

-‘You’ll have to let me have her number,’ says Guy.
+‘You must let me have her number,’ says Guy.

 ‘I am glad you were able to come round,’ says Lauren.
-‘It can get a little lonely here all alone in the evenings in this big house when Warren is …… away, especially now Tristan and Fabian have gone back to Charterhouse.’
+‘It can get a little lonely here in the evenings in this big house when Warren is …… away, especially now Tristan and Fabian have gone back to Charterhouse.’

 ‘I feel the same, Lauren.’